 Once Blackman and LG&E and KU saw the effects of ServiceSkills on their customer service satisfaction levels, they doubled down on the investment in training and haven’t looked back.
 She now leads and provides scheduling for trainers who teach new skills to reps on the floor, with a focus on five primary skill sets for new hires.

-As for what she finds most useful about the product, Blackman says, “The whole thing is already there and fully developed,” she says.
-Compared to their customer base, the company’s staff is actually quite small, and time is of the essence.
-Having a fully-formed, easily-accessible library of content on hand for trainers to provide reps has saved them time, money, and proven ROI.
+As for what she finds most useful about the product, Blackman says, “The whole thing is already there and fully developed.”
+As with all customer service organizations, time is of the essence.
+Having a fully-formed, easily-accessible library of content on hand for trainers to provide customer reps has saved them time and improved the customer experience.

-Blackman enthusiastically recommends ServiceSkills to fellow business owners, encouraging them to sit with the material available and sort through the information to determine what would be most useful for their employees.
+Blackman enthusiastically recommends ServiceSkills to fellow customer service organizations, encouraging them to sit with the material available and sort through the information to determine what would be most useful for their employees.
 She is particularly insistent on it as a necessity for companies with a need for soft skills training.